Effie-Li/FFBP/tutorials/setting_up/installing_software.md

 ## Mac

-Mac OS comes Python 2.7 and pip preinstalled.
-By downloading and installing a new version of Python (3.6.3) you should end up with mutliple Python interpreters on your machine.
-This might create confusion when you use pip to install various requirements as each Python installation has its own pip executable associated with it.
+Mac OS comes with Python 2.7 and pip preinstalled.
+By downloading and installing a new version of Python (3.6.4) you should end up with mutliple Python interpreters on your machine.
+This might create confusion when you use pip to install various packages as each Python installation has its own pip executable associated with it.
 You can check the location(s) of existing interpreters by using `which -a` command, for example

 ```bash
 which -a python